makersinstitute/.net-academy/README.md

 #### <a name="day12"></a>Day 2 - Github Pages
 - Learning Objectives:
-  - Students will understand how to create static web on GitHub Pages
+  - Students will understand what GitHub Pages is
     - subobjective 1
     - subobjective 2
-  - objective 2
+  - Students will be able to create static web on GitHub Pages
   - objective 3
 - Pre-reading:
   - [GitHub Pages] (https://pages.github.com/)